Notes On An Approach To Apery's Constant: Partial List Of Results

 \section{{\textbf{Partial List Of Results}}}

 \begin{section}{{\textbf{Bibliography}}} \frenchspacing \begin{itemize} \item{[1]} Johan W{\"a}stlund,``Summing inverse squares by euclidean geometry'', \\(PDF) http://www.math.chalmers.se/~wastlund/Cosmic.pdf \item{[2]} 3BlueBrown (YouTube channel video), \"Why is pi here?
 And why is it squared?
 A geometric answer to the Basel problem". \item{[3]} Wolfram Mathworld,``Apery's Constant", https://mathworld.wolfram.com/AperysConstant.html \item{[4]} C. Nash and D. O'Connor, ``Determinants of Laplacians, the Ray-Singer torsion on lens spaces and the Riemann zeta function", J. Math.
 Phys.
 36(1995), 1462-1505. \item{[5]} Maarten J. Kronenburg,``The Binomial Coefficient for Negative Arguments", arXiv:1105.3689 [math.CO],18 May 2011 \item{[6]} Michael Penn, ``Integral Of $(\ln(\cos(x))^3$'', YouTube video. \item{[7]} Arkadiusz Wesolowski,``OEIS", Oct.16, 2013 \item{[8]} Peter Paule and Markus Schorn, `` A Mathematica Version of Zeilberger's Algorithm for Proving Binomial Coefficient Identities", J. Symbolic Computation (1994) 11, 1-000 \item{[9]} Gosper, Jr., Ralph William "Bill" (January 1978) [1977-09-26].
 "Decision procedure for indefinite hypergeometric summation" (PDF).
 Proceedings of the National Academy of Sciences of the United States of America. \item{[10]} Petkovšek, Marko; Wilf, Herbert; Zeilberger, Doron (1996).
 A = B. Home Page for the Book "A=B".
 A K Peters Ltd. ISBN 1-56881-063-6.
 Archived \item{[11]} Morse, P. M. and Feshbach, H. Methods of Theoretical Physics, Part I. New York: McGraw-Hill, pp. 411-413, 1953. \item{[12]} "Finite-difference calculus", Encyclopedia of Mathematics, EMS Press, 2001 [1994] \item{[13]} Charles Jordan “On Stirling’s numbers”, Tohoku Math.
-Journal, Vol. 37, 1933 \item{[14]} Henry W. Gould, "Tables of Combinatorial Identities", edited by Jocelyn Quaintance, Vol. 8 \item{[15]} Philippe Flajolet and Robert Sedgewick, "Mellin transforms and asymptotics: Finite differences and Rice's integrals", Theoretical Computer Science 144 (1995) pp 101–124. \item{[16]} Murray R. Spiegel, ``Schaum's Outline Of Theorey And Problems Of Calculus Of Finite Differences And Difference Equations'',McGraw-Hill, 1971 \end{itemize} \end{section}
+Journal, Vol. 37, 1933 \item{[14]} Henry W. Gould, "Tables of Combinatorial Identities", edited by Jocelyn Quaintance, Vol. 8 \item{[15]} Philippe Flajolet and Robert Sedgewick, "Mellin transforms and asymptotics: Finite differences and Rice's integrals", Theoretical Computer Science 144 (1995) pp 101–124. \item{[16]} Murray R. Spiegel, ``Schaum's Outline Of Theorey And Problems Of Calculus Of Finite Differences And Difference Equations'',McGraw-Hill, 1971 \item{[17]} R. Kl\'en, M. Visuri and M. Vuorinen, ``On Jordan type inequalities for hyperbolic functions'',J. Inequal.
+Appl., Vol 2010, Article no. 362548, 2010 \item{[18]} Samuel Greitzer “Many cheerful Facts” Arbelos 4 (1986), no. 5, 14-17 \item{[20]} L. Fairbanks, ``Powers of Cosine and Sine, arXiv:2308.04437 [math.NT] \end{itemize} \end{section}